advance100/doc_webpack/configuration.md

 ## `context`

-The base directory for resolving the `entry` option.
+The base directory (absolute path!) for resolving the `entry` option.
 If `output.pathinfo` is set, the included pathinfo is shortened to this directory.

 > Default: `process.cwd()`